 While other Fafnir variants can run this build, the FNR-6R is the best due to its cooldown quirk and all torso mounts for nice convergence.

 A brawl-oriented hero with a very good mix of ballistic, energy and missile hardpoints with ECM on top of that.
-While not as tanky or agile as the Atlas, it packs a fair bit more punch with most builds having close to or more than 100-damage alphas.
-Another selling point of this variant is its heatgen quirk that you won't find on the Atlas.
+While not as tanky or agile as the Atlas, it packs a fair bit more punch, having more hardpoints with brings it near 100-damage alphas.

 A very deadly build that can kill most mechs in one or two salvos.
 Against faster targets remember to fire your MLs separately from everything else to ensure that everything goes where you want it.